Grandmas get down in Guildford December 7, 2016Gord Goble, The Now

 We know from experience that the fastest and most effective way to turn the tide of AIDS is to work with small, committed, community-based organizations.
 The staff and volunteers of these organizations are unwavering in their commitment to save lives, provide counselling and support to all who need it, and to restore hope in every home and community.

 Every organization with whom we work has a strong connection to the community.
-They recognize that gender inequality drives the AIDS pandemic in Africa, and that it is essential to have dedicated programmes that support grandmothers, girls and women.
+They recognize that gender inequality drives the AIDS epidemic in Africa, and that it is essential to have dedicated programmes that support grandmothers, girls and women.
 For more information on the critical work being done by community organizations to turn the tide of AIDS in Africa, please visit the Where We Work section.

 These organizations were most frequently born out of the resolve of small group of individuals, who, after witnessing the devastation of HIV and AIDS in their personal lives, began to work determinedly to save their communities.
 Over the years they have grown and evolved to become important and trusted local institutions, and leaders in the fight against AIDS.
 For example, Swaziland Positive Living (SWAPOL), which was formed in 2001 by five positive women as a mutual support group to deal with the stigma and discrimination they were facing, now has 5,700 members in 45 communities.
-The Kenya Network of Women Living with AIDS (KENWA) was started in 1993 by a small group of women who had been rejected by their families because of their HIV status and now has a membership of over 7000 women.
+The Kenya Network of Women Living with AIDS (KENWA) was started in 1993 by a small group of women who had been rejected by their families because of their HIV status and now has a membership of over 7,000 women.
 The Phoebe Education Fund for AIDS Orphans and Vulnerable Children (PEFO), which was formed in 2003 by three brothers who had lost their own parents to AIDS, currently services three districts in eastern Uganda.
-As well, the Foundation has extended its support to larger organizations, such as hospitals and faith based institutions, which were searching for new ways to work more closely with their communities to respond to the pandemic.
-This has included the programmes on home-based care and support to people living with HIV & AIDS developed by organizations such as the Kimara Peers and UMWI in Tanzania, the Ekwendeni Hospital in Malawi, the Mulago and Nsambyo hospitals in Uganda, and Howard hospital in Zimbabwe.
+As well, the Foundation has extended its support to larger organizations, such as hospitals and faith-based institutions, which were searching for new ways to work more closely with their communities to respond to the epidemic.
+This has included the programmes on home-based care and support to people living with HIV & AIDS developed by organizations such as the Kimara Peers and UMWI in Tanzania, the Ekwendeni Hospital in Malawi, the Mulago and Nsambyo hospitals in Uganda, and Howard Hospital in Zimbabwe.

 Across this diverse group of partners there is a commonality, a shared ethos and way of operating which speaks directly to what the SLF looks for in a partner.
-They are all intimately connected to their communities and take their direction from the communities.
+They are all intimately connected to and take their direction from their communities.
 Community members are represented on the boards and staff of every organization, but for so many the connection goes much deeper.
-Formal structures are just the beginning for these community-based organizations, which can have large local memberships, sometimes numbering into the thousands, and frequently operate their programmes through extensive networks of community volunteers which greatly outnumber their paid staff.
+Formal structures are just the beginning for these community-based organizations, which can have large local memberships, sometimes numbering into the thousands, and frequently operate their programmes through extensive networks of community volunteers that greatly outnumber their paid staff.
 For example, in Swaziland, TASC delivers its services through a volunteer base of 350 community members, and the AIDS programme of the Ekwendeni hospital is rolled-out with the assistance of 1,300 volunteers.
 Home-based care and related support are provided by by PASADA in Tanzania with the aid of 250 volunteers, by Catholic AIDS Action in Namibia with the assistance of 1,200 volunteers, and by Kitovu Mobile in Uganda through a network of 750 volunteer community workers.
-This deep integration at the grassroots level means that community-based organizations can respond to people’s lived realities, can learn more as they go, and can quickly adjust their response to meet the new challenges that are continuously being presented by the pandemic.
+This deep integration at the grassroots level means that community-based organizations can respond to people’s lived realities, can learn more as they go, and can quickly adjust their response to meet the new challenges that are continuously being presented by the epidemic.
 Just as important, it means that their planning, strategizing, reflection and decision-making engage a large proportion of the local population.
-These organizations are the means by which communities are creating their own responses and implementing their own solutions to the pandemic.
+These organizations are the means by which communities are creating their own responses and implementing their own solutions to the epidemic.

 The path our partners have been on has been a path towards fostering growth and resilience in people’s lives, and for the community as a whole.
-The early interventions of many community-based organizations were primarily targeted at specific pressing, immediate needs generated by the pandemic, such as grief counseling and home-based care.
-But over time, as their approaches strengthened and deepened, they branched out into more complex interventions with longer term goals, such as aspiring to keep orphaned children in school, to help people living with AIDS to remain on anti-retroviral treatment, land rights for grandmothers raising multiple orphaned children, and income generation for those living longer.
-Our partners have seen that what is fundamentally at stake in the response to the HIV & AIDS pandemic is “resilience”: people’s ability to cope with crisis, to regroup and rebuild, and moving forward with their lives.
+The early interventions of many community-based organizations were primarily targeted at specific pressing and immediate needs generated by the epidemic, such as grief counseling and home-based care.
+But over time, as their approaches strengthened and deepened, they branched out into more complex interventions with longer term goals, such as aspiring to keep orphaned children in school, to help people living with AIDS to remain on anti-retroviral treatment, enforcing land rights for grandmothers raising multiple orphaned children, and developing income generation for those living longer.
+Our partners have seen that what is fundamentally at stake in the response to the HIV & AIDS epidemic is “resilience”: people’s ability to cope with crisis, to regroup and rebuild, and moving forward with their lives.
 This, then, is the benchmark against which the Foundation seeks to measure and understand success.

-The Foundation has developed these insights over the past 11 years through the relationships we’ve developed with community based organizations.
+The Foundation has developed these insights over the past 12 years through the relationships we’ve developed with community-based organizations.
 We realized early on that, in order to understand their deepest challenges and support the most effective responses, we would have to foster the kind of relationship with these organizations that would allow them to trust us with very candid information about the risks and failures of their undertakings, along with their successes.
 We’ve put in place ways of operating and connecting with the CBOs that builds mutual respect, ongoing communication and dialogue, and ensures that we’re in a position to learn from them and adjust our engagement accordingly.
-This approach has enabled the SLF to support critically important innovations coming from the CBOs in the fight against HIV&AIDS, such as holistic programming for child treatment, placing grandmothers at the center of orphan care initiatives, and providing greater support to the frontline workers who are delivering counseling at the intersection of sexual violence and AIDS.
+This approach has enabled the SLF to support critically important innovations coming from the CBOs in the fight against HIV and AIDS, such as holistic programming for child treatment, placing grandmothers at the center of orphan care initiatives, and providing greater support to the frontline workers who are delivering counseling at the intersection of sexual violence and AIDS.